 It can be challenging to start a new course in a country that has a different academic environment, language and culture.
-But there’s no need to worry — plenty of help and support is available to help you adjust to your studies in Australia.
-Remember that you are not alone — there are many international and local students in the same position.
+However, there's no need to worry as plenty of help and support is available to help you adjust to your studies in Australia.
+Remember that you are not alone - there are many international and local students in the same position.

 All institutions offering education to international students are required by law to provide support services to help them study and adapt to their new home.
 Many institutions have an international student support unit that can answer your questions and direct you to the services you need.
 For detailed and specific information about the support services that Australian education providers offer, refer to the institution profiles on this website.
 See the Institution Search to learn more about Australian institutions.